Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Introduction

 \end{thm}

-Computer-assisted proofs have become more and more common in the study of differential equations, and we refer to the expository article~\cite{vandenBerg2015RigorousDynamics}, the surveys~\cite{Gomez-Serrano2019Computer-assistedSurvey,CAPD} the books~\cite{Nakao2019NumericalEquations,Tuc11} and the references therein for an overview of the field.
-A the notable feature of the computer-assisted proofs performed in this work is that they deal with problems on unbounded domains, for which fewer techniques are available (See~\cite[Part II]{Nakao2019NumericalEquations}, and the more recent~\cite{BouwevandenBerg2023ConstructiveRd,Cadiot2023RigorousMethods,Breden2024ConstructiveOn}).
-Our proofs belong to the family of CAPs based on spectral methods, but with the unusual twist that we work between two different bases $\{p_n\}$ and $\{q_n\}$.
-Moreover, the dominant operator $\cL$ is not going to be diagonal but merely bidiagonal or tridiagonal in these bases, which means we have to resort to some of the tools developed in~\cite{Breden2015RigorousPart} in order to control its inverse.
-Furthermore, contrary to usual computer-assisted proofs, the formulae for the representations of our differential operators are not known explicitly in closed form and their coefficients are actually challenging to control.
+Such computer-assisted proofs have become more and more common in the study of differential equations, and we refer to the expository article~\cite{vandenBerg2015RigorousDynamics}, the surveys~\cite{Gomez-Serrano2019Computer-assistedSurvey,CAPD}, the books~\cite{Nakao2019NumericalEquations,Tuc11} and the references therein for an overview of the field.
+A notable feature of the computer-assisted proofs performed in this work is that they deal with problems on unbounded domains, which pose additional challenges (see~\cite[Part II]{Nakao2019NumericalEquations}, and the more recent~\cite{Breden2025ConstructiveRd,Cadiot2023RigorousMethods, Dahne2024Self-SimilarEquations, Donninger2026SelfSimilarEquation,Hou2025NonuniquenessEquation, vandenBerg2023ConstructiveRd} for some examples).
+Furthermore, while our proofs belong to the family of CAPs based on spectral methods, they feature the unusual twist that we work between two different bases $\cP = \{p_n\}_{n\in \N}$ and $\cQ = \{q_n\}_{n\in \N}$, and we have to deal with the fact that $\cL$ is not diagonal (even using different bases).